Updated on July 29, 2022 by Sarina

 You may need to check the service manual for your sewing machine for steps for your particular machine.
 General steps are as given below.

 Bring bobbin thread up as usual.
-Hold it all together with your fingers.Take the two threads and the bobbin thread to the back of the machine under the pressure foot.
+Hold it all together with your hands.Take the two threads and the bobbin thread to the back of the machine under the pressure foot.

 Set the stitch for sewing the straight stitch.